shazahmad/computePlusPlus/lab1_app_introduction_performance_estimation.md

   }
 ```
 ### Running the Software Application
-To run the software application go to directory called "sw_run" and launch the application as follows:
+To run the software application go to the directory called "sw_run" and launch the application as follows:

 ```bash
 cd sw_run